 Dialing it all in

 Once you’ve found the best location for your subwoofer and made some essential system settings, you need to dial in the sub’s phase, crossover point, and volume.
 The smaller the other speakers, the higher the subwoofer crossover frequency is going to be.
 If you don’t already know what your speakers are capable of, look up the frequency response specs for your speakers in their manual or online.
 Now take that number, and bump it up by 10hz.

 Setting the crossover dial is easy: Crank it all the way up.
 This will essentially defeat the sub’s internal crossover, allowing your A/V receiver to take care of the task.
 If you are not using an A/V receiver or preamp/processor to control your crossover (perhaps using line level inputs for a stereo rig), then set the crossover as close as possible to the point at which you want the sub to start producing bass.
 This is usually based on the speaker’s rated low-frequency extension.
-You can also have your buddy (Is he still around?
-Hope he didn’t drink all the beer.) start with the crossover dial all the way down, and slowly bring it up until you feel like you have a good blend between your main speakers and the sub.
+You can also have your buddy (are they still around?
+Hope they didn’t eat all the pizza.) start with the crossover dial all the way down, and slowly bring it up until you feel like you have a good blend between your main speakers and the sub.